5 Things You Don’t Want From Your Commercial Cleaning Company

 A quality commercial cleaning service understands the value of properly maintained equipment.
-Equipment like floor strippers, buffers, and waxing machines must be properly maintained to ensure efficient operation and prevent accidental damage to floors.
+Furthermore, equipment like floor strippers, buffers, and waxing machines must be properly maintained.
+This ensures efficient operation and prevents accidental damage to floors.
 Even everyday items like vacuum cleaners, ladders, and booms need to be well-maintained.
-If your commercial janitorial service’s equipment appears to be poorly maintained, it should make you wonder how much attention they pay to other aspects of their business.
+Besides, if your janitorial service’s equipment is poorly maintained, you should wonder how much attention they pay to other aspects of their business.

 5 Security Lapses

 In many cases, commercial cleaning crews are expected to work outside of normal business hours.
 This means that you must trust them with access to your facility when nobody is there.
 For some companies, security goes beyond ensuring that doors are locked and alarms are set.
 There may be additional security measures that cleaning crews need to understand and can be trusted to enforce.